-Often described as a gigantic underwater snowstorm, this natural phenomenon happens on only a few nights each year, a celebration of life and resilience of the Great Barrier Reef.
+Each year in late November/early December, the world’s biggest reproductive show takes place on the Great Barrier Reef as corals release trillions of egg and sperm into the ocean in a synchronised effort to reproduce.
+Often described as a gigantic underwater snowstorm, this natural phenomenon happens over a few nights each year, a celebration of life and resilience of the Great Barrier Reef.

 According to Great Barrier Reef Marine Park Authority (GBRMPA) Chief Scientist, Dr David Wachenfeld, the mass coral spawning is the single most important annual event in the Reef’s recovery process during which the corals demonstrate their resilience.